 When trading on financial markets you will want to know all about who FxPro or FP Markets are, and how they compare.
 You will naturally want to know how long FxPro and FP Markets have been in business and what reputation FxPro and FP Markets have.
 On top of this, you will need to discover if FxPro and FP Markets match your trading needs.

 Having a reputable and dependable broker is crucial to your trading.
-The reason for this is quite a simple one You need to be safe in the knowledge that your money is in safe hands.
+The reason for this is quite a simple one You need to be sure in the knowledge that your money is in a segregated bank account with a financially regulated broker.
 Let us see how FxPro and FP Markets compare.

 Well in our side by side comparison we make it easier for you to see what is right for you.
 As with anything the final decision on which broker to trade with should ultimately be based on what and how you going to trade.

 Our comparison will help you judge the effectiveness, price, ease of use and support trustworthiness of FxPro and FP Markets side by side.